spring-projects/spring-petclinic/readme.md

 # Note: Change the path the runtime-agent-1.0.7.jar as necessary
 # After starting the app, by navigating to http://localhost:8080/vets.html invokes vulnerable method call.
-# This will log the method call and set the runtime labels in IQ.
+# This will log additional vulnerable method calls that were not covered by unit tests and sets the runtime labels in IQ.
 # If the label is already set due to integration tests, it will log as such.
 # If needed, the labels can be deleted manually in IQ before starting the app.
 java -javaagent:../runtime-agent-1.0.7.jar \